Appdynamics/PCF-ServiceBroker/docs/DELETE_OLD_TILE.md

 > | bosh-vsphere-esxi-ubuntu-trusty-go_agent/2989 | none         |
 > +-----------------------------------------+------------------------------------------+-----------------------------------------------+--------------+
 >

+Thus, we have verified that **appdynamcis**  is removed from releases and deployments of bosh

  - **NOTE:**  If wither bosh deployments or/and releases show **appdynamics** in it.
 Then do the following to delete **appdynamics**